 If you or a loved one has been a victim of an accident caused by a driver’s intentional actions, call the Davis Law Group, P.S. for a free legal consultation to go over your legal rights.
 Mr. Davis has more than twenty years of experience handling disputes with insurance companies after a person has suffered significant personal injuries as a result of a car accident.

-Contact Davis Law Group online here or call our office today at 206-727-4000 to have your case reviewed by Mr. Davis and our award-winning personal injury team.
+Contact the personal injury attorneys at Davis Law Group by calling our office today at 206-727-4000 to have your case reviewed by Mr. Davis and our award-winning personal injury team.